WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 Lake Hope Trail, July 15, 2008.

-Varying stages in the opening of the flowers can be seen here.
-At the top, the flower is fully open and at the very bottom the bud has just opened enough to show the ray flowers, which now appear yellow but which will soon turn white.
+Varying stages in the opening of the flower heads can be seen here.
+At the top, the flower head is fully open and at the very bottom the bud has just opened enough to show the ray flowers, which now appear yellow but which will soon turn white.

 Range map © John Kartesz,